-- In the period 2005-2014 76 congenital rubella infections (probable and confirmed cases) were reported, with two peaks in 2008 and 2012. - Moreover 161 rubella infections in pregnancy (possible, probable and confirmed cases) were reported. - In the same period, among the infected women, 31 voluntary terminations, 1 stillbirth and 1 spontaneous abortion were reported. - The collection of information on cases should be improved in terms of timeliness and completeness. - It is necessary to reinforce the follow up of the outcome of pregnancies and of the status of infection of the newborns with suspected congenital rubella over time.
+- In the period January 2005 August 2015 77 congenital rubella infections (probable and confirmed cases) were reported, with two peaks in 2008 and 2012.
+Fifty-eight of these infected newborns had at least one clinical manifestation. - Moreover 163 rubella infections in pregnancy (possible, probable and confirmed cases) were notified. - In the same period, among the infected women, 32 voluntary terminations, 1 stillbirth and 1 spontaneous abortion were reported. - In the period January 2014 August 2015, one asymptomatic confirmed congenital rubella case and 1 volontary termination due to rubella infection were reported.
+It is, however, necessary to keep high the attention, taking into consideration that rubella infection has a ciclic-epidemic trend. - It is necessary to reinforce the follow up of the outcome of pregnancies and of the status of infection of the newborns with suspected congenital rubella over time.